In This Article

-“There are definitely high-quality online programs available nationally in allied health fields,” says Francie Mooney, CMA, secretary of the Washington chapter of the American Association of Medical Assistants (AAMA) and program coordinator for medical assisting at North Seattle College, referring to the wide range of supporting healthcare fields, from medical assistants and pharmacy technicians to certified nursing assistants and medical billers and coders.
+“There are definitely high-quality online programs available nationally in allied health fields,” says Francie Mooney, CMA, secretary of the Washington chapter of the American Association of Medical Assistants (AAMA) and program coordinator for medical assisting at North Seattle College, referring to the wide range of supporting healthcare fields, from medical assistants and pharmacy technicians to certified nursing assistants and medical billers.
 In accredited programs for these professions, requirements for coursework and graduation are generally the same for online and traditional programs, and diplomas don’t specify whether they were earned online or on campus, says Chantal de la Rionda, who is an editor at 2U, an online program management company (OPM).

 “The healthcare field is concerned with patient outcomes, backed by evidence-based practice,” says de la Rionda, who is also a registered nurse and a former online student herself and has experienced online learning from both sides.
 “Employers know that to be an effective clinician, yes, earning a degree from an accredited university is important, but so, too, is applied clinical experience that’s earned on the job.
 Patients and families aren’t asking for your CV when you are treating them.
 What they want and deserve is compassionate attention, balanced with sound medicine and decision-making.”
-Armed with the right information, you’ll be able to decide if online learning in an allied health field—whether it’s one class, a certificate program or a degree—is right for you.
+Armed with the right information, you’ll be able to decide if online learning in an allied health field—whether it’s one class, a certificate program, or a degree—is right for you.

 Which Healthcare Programs are Offered Online?